Olisun/Updated-Portfolio-Page/README.md

 I used a Bootstrap Jumbotron for the title and quickly decided that I wanted to experiment with some kind of animation effect in the jumbotron.
 I've never coded any animations before this project but I've seen other examples from classmates and figured I want to learn this.
 I found the research fun.
 Though the end product of the animated part might seem a little elementary now, the idea is that in a few more months when I'm ready to send out job apps, this part will be a lot more advanced.

-I also added some animation effects to each of the main project images.
+I also added some animation effects to each of the main project titles.
 Finally I wrapped the jumbotron's animation methods in a setTimeOut function with a setInterval function nested inside.
 Please see the code snippets below for more details.

 I used a color palette from the website coolors.co.
 BTW, I'm horrible with matching color patterns.
 Just ask any girl I know and they'll tell you how I can't match colors worth bleep (mostly about fashion).
 I decided on a color scheme similiar to that of my VSCode editor.
 It's simple but to me it looks kinda neat.